MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-customer-app.md

 ## Step 6 - Run your application

-After you've made all the adjustments listed in this tutorial, you're ready to run your application.
+After you've followed all previous steps, you're ready to run your application.
 Execute your application and experiment with the way your Power BI report is embedded.
-You can use the [Power BI embedded analytics Client APIs](/javascript/api/overview/powerbi/) to enhance your app using client side APIs.
+You can use the [Power BI embedded analytics Client APIs](/javascript/api/overview/powerbi/) to enhance your app by using client-side APIs.

 > [!IMPORTANT]
 > If you used free embed trial tokens for development, you must buy a capacity for production.
 Until a capacity is purchased, the *Free trial version* banner will continue to appear at the top of the embedded report.